-More than 500 students from Detroit Public Schools Community District (DPSCD) and Grow Detroit’s Young Talent (GDYT) traded their classrooms for a glimpse of the future last week during United Way’s third annual Summer Career Connections Fair.
+More than 500 students from Detroit Public Schools Community District (DPSCD) and the city’s Grow Detroit’s Young Talent (GDYT) initiative traded their classrooms for a glimpse of the future last week during United Way’s third annual Summer Career Connections Fair.

 The fair — made possible by our generous donors and volunteers — was presented in partnership with Detroit Employment Solutions Corporation (DESC) and GDYT.
 It’s a key part of our College and Career Pathways work.
 We bring schools, community members and business leaders together to prepare Detroit youth for life after high school.

 “For students, this is game day,” said Tammie Jones, vice president of education at United Way for Southeastern Michigan.
 “It’s a great opportunity for Detroit youth to land productive summer jobs that will improve their trajectories over a lifetime.”

 Today, nearly a third of students nationwide leave high school without the skills necessary to succeed in college, participate in a modern workforce or earn an income that can support a family.

 Summer is a critically important time for students of all ages to build lifelong skills and prevent summer slide.
 The impact of summer learning loss can be severe at the high school level.